What Kills Long-Distance Relationships: These 12 Things

 How to deal

-• Rediscover shared interests: Identify and revisit activities that both partners enjoyed together.
-Make a conscious effort to reintegrate these common things into your routine
+• Rediscover shared interests: Identify and revisit activities that you enjoyed together.
+Make a conscious effort to reintegrate these common things into your routine, albeit virtual.
+You can explore online games, online fitness classes, etc

-• Explore new hobbies: Introduce new activities to keep the relationship dynamic.
+• Explore new hobbies: Introduce new online activities and things for long-distance couples to keep the relationship dynamic.
 Embrace opportunities for shared learning and exploration

-• Virtual movie nights or gaming: Organize virtual movie nights or online gaming sessions.
-Use technology in your relationship to bridge the physical gap and engage in shared leisure
+• Opt for virtual movie nights: Organize virtual movie nights or schedule synchronized Netflix streams.
+Use technology in your relationship to bridge the physical gap

-• Plan future activities: Look forward to future in-person activities.
+• Plan future activities: Apart from things for long-distance couples, look forward to future in-person activities.
 Discuss and plan visits or vacations to have shared experiences in person

-Claire, a 28-year old lawyer from Florida, had been in a long-distance relationship with Joe for 2 years and the long-distance part was soon coming to an end.
-When she excitedly called Joe to tell him she would be waiting at the airport to pick him up, Joe told her he won’t be able to make it because his company was sending him to Korea to start their new project.
-When she asked him when he would be back, he said he wasn’t sure and it might take a couple of years.
+Claire, my friend and a 28-year-old lawyer from Florida, had been in a long-distance relationship with Joe, who lives in New York, for 2 years.
+She was looking forward to this long separation coming to an end when Joe told her they’d have to stay apart longer because the company he worked for was sending him to Korea to start their new project.
+When she asked him when he would be back, he said he wasn’t sure and that it might take a couple of years.

 Related Reading: 3 Harsh Facts About Long Distance Relationships You Must Know